 Successfully rearing the first ducklings earned the wildlife centre international recognition and by March 2000 the captive population has risen to 60.

-The programme was ambitious as it sought to eradicate Norway rats from Campbell, one of the New Zealand’s five subantarctic islands located about 700 km south of the South Island.
+The rat eradication programme was an ambitious one – to eradicate the difficult Norway rat from Campbell, one of the New Zealand’s five subantarctic islands about 700 km south of the South Island.

-In 2003 Campbell Island was declared rat free.
-A year later the first teal were returned home.
+In 2004, the first Campbell Island teal were returned home.
 It was a homecoming that was celebrated both nationally and internationally.

 You can help

 Not only do we need your support for the recovery programmes but also your awareness of the islands' fragile ecosystem.
 An event such as an oil spill has the potential to decimate the teal by covering their main feeding areas.
 The accidental introduction of predators such as rats would seriously threaten the local populations that inhabit these island sanctuaries.